 International & Comparative Law

 This course focuses on U.S. corporate law and governance.
 It begins with an introduction to the different legal issues encountered in business entities across jurisdictions: agency problems between (1) directors and shareholders, (2) majority and minority shareholders, and (3) shareholders and other stakeholders (employees, creditors, the State, etc).
 It then turns to the three agency problems as they arise in private or publicly held corporations.
-This covers the questions of allocation of powers between shareholders and the board, directors’ elections, executive compensation (say-on-pay), self-dealing transactions, going private transactions, mergers and acquisitions, fiduciary duties and participation of other stakeholders in the corporate governance.
+This covers the questions of allocation of powers between shareholders and the board, directors’ elections, executive compensation (say-on-pay), self-dealing transactions, going private transactions, insider trading, mergers and acquisitions, fiduciary duties and participation of other stakeholders in the corporate governance.
 For each topic, we will define the legal issues involved and examine how U.S. statutory and case law respond to them.
 We will also take a comparative perspective to analyze how other jurisdictions respond to the same legal issues.
 The comparison will thus provide students with a better understanding of American law of corporations.
-The course covers the most recent legislative and regulatory initiatives as well as the most recent case law pertaining to Corporate Governance.
-Grades will be based on participation and on written exam (Champetier de Ribes-Justeau).
+The course covers the most recent legislative and regulatory initiatives as well as the most recent case law pertaining to Corporate Governance. -(AL Champetier de Ribes)

 This course is designed to meet the growing demand for research competency in the fields of foreign, comparative, and international law (FCIL).
 Students in the class will be introduced to research techniques and resources specific to these fields that will be useful in practice and academic settings.
 Print and electronic resources will both be discussed, but emphasis will be placed on resources in electronic format.
 Resources on the WWW and at Loyola will be highlighted, although students will have an opportunity to explore the international and foreign holdings of another local law library.
 Weekly research exercises and a final project will allow students to apply specific FCIL sources.